-Associate of Science in General Science Degree Requirements The following are the course requirements for completion of an Associate of Science in General Science degree.
+Associate of Science in General Science Degree Requirements

+The following are the course requirements for completion of an Associate of Science in General Science degree.
 Students should see an advisor to customize their educational plans.

-Area Writing and Speaking: Semester (9 Credits) Grade Credits STAT 145 3 Select Mathematics Sequence 3 for a BSN in Nursing.
-ENGL 101 3 Social and Behavioral Sciences: (6 credits) ENGL 102 3 3 3 Select two courses from the UNM Core Curriculum in Social and Behavioral Select an additional course f Please note that the College Sciences. than 6 credits from one subj Humanities: (6 credits) Math: (6-10 credits) 3 Mathematics Sequence 1: 3 MATH 121 3 Select two courses from the UNM Core Curriculum in Humanities.
-Fine Arts: (3 credits) MATH 180 3 3 MATH 181 3 Select one course from the UNM Core Curriculum in Fine Arts.
-Select Mathematics Sequenc 2 liology.
+Area Writing and Speaking: (9 Semester Credits) Grade Credits STAT 145 Select Mathematics Sequence 3 for a BSN in Nursing.
+3 ENGL 101 3 Social and Behavioral Sciences: (6 credits) ENGL 102 3 3 3 3 Select an additional course from Please note that the College of A 6 credits from one subject under rts & Sciences a t UNM Main requires no more than Select two courses from the UNM Core Curriculum in Social and Behavioral Sciences.
+Humanities: (6 credits) Math: (6-10 credits) 3 Mathematics Sequence 1: 3 MATH 121 3 Select two courses from the UNM Core Curriculum in Humanities.
+Fine Arts: (3 credits) MATH 180 3 3 MATH 181 Select Mathematics Sequence 1 f for a BS in Biolo ogy.
+3 Select one course from the UNM Core Curriculum in Fine Arts.
 Foreign Language: (3 credits) Mathematics Sequence 2: 3 MATH 123 3 Select one course from UNM Core Curriculum in Foreign Language.
-MATH 150 3 General Science Core Requirements: (12-16 Credits) MATH 162L 4 Biology Sequence 1: Select Mathematics Sequenc e 2 for a BS in E ngineering or Physics.
+MATH 150 3 General Science Core Requirements: (12-16 Credits) MATH 162L 4 Biology Sequence 1: Select Mathematics Sequence 2 f for a BS in Engi neering or Phys sics.
 BIOL 201L 4 Mathematics Sequence 3: BIOL 202L 4 MATH 120 3 Select Biology Sequence 1 for a BSN in Biology or Medical Technology or a PharmD in Pharmacy.